Kristina01111000/Drws_site/README.md

 8/14
 For next podcast email send it at 3:45
-Look at youtube look for a different intro video for the channel, he doesn’t like the current video, come up with a few options, one where he is wearing a doctor jacket https://growingholistically.com/podcasts-with-dr-w/ make part two be after a bullet and some spacing, not a comma Same on syr site also
+Look at youtube look for a different intro video for the channel, he doesn’t like the current video, come up with a few options, one where he is wearing a doctor jacket

 Add podcasts page link to the video page also
-Add podcast page link to the sidebar above check out dr w’s book See if audio can be put onto GH site for email links He will send me audio files, give him feedback on them, he's experimenting with tone etc -> emailed him about it -> he sent them -> working on it, think of other columns for the sheets file
+See if audio can be put onto GH site for email links He will send me audio files, give him feedback on them, he's experimenting with tone etc -> emailed him about it -> he sent them -> working on it, think of other columns for the sheets file

-Think of where in the menu the page with audio files should go Add a small widget with dr w audio and dr w video/podcasts
+Think of where in the menu the page with audio files should go